mharen/mharen.github.io/_posts/2024/2024-06-20-no-formatter-for-aspnetcorerazor-files-installed.md

 date: '2024-06-20'
 categories:
 - technology
-title: VSCode: There is no formatter for 'aspnetcorerazor' files installed
+title: "VSCode: There is no formatter for 'aspnetcorerazor' files installed"
 ---

 After years of using VSCode I suddenly got this error after an update: